 The Commission gave me a better understanding of the interplay between academia and policy implementation.
 At hearings on sexual harassment, we had people from the Department of Education and different educational policy groups—it was interesting to see how representatives utilized research and referenced it in their testimony.
 I was able to see how academia and, more broadly, research can help inform policy making, and how people on the academic side can drive the conversation forward by doing interesting research.
 I got a firsthand look at how government policy is implemented and improved.

 U.S. Department of State

 After completing a Masters in Public Affairs at Cornell, I began working as an Economic Offer for the State Department.
-I currently serve as the Environment, Science and Technology Officer at the U.S. Embassy in Ulaanbaatar Mongolia.
-In this role, I work to engage with the Mongolian government and civil society on a range of issues from climate change and air pollution to renewable energy and conservation.
+I served as the Environment, Science and Technology Officer at the U.S. Embassy in Ulaanbaatar Mongolia.
+In this role, I worked to engage with the Mongolian government and civil society on a range of issues from climate change and air pollution to renewable energy and conservation.